 What is the 12 Apps of Christmas?

 The 12 Apps initiative was created and first run by Regent’s University London in December 2014.
-The aim was to provide participants with a short online continuing professional development initiative during the month of December.
-It gives participants a daily opportunity to explore a mobile app that has been recommended by one of the 12 Apps contributors.
+The aim was to provide participants with a short online continuing professional development giving participants a daily opportunity to explore a mobile app that has been recommended by one of the 12 Apps contributors.

 How the 12 Apps of Christmas work?

-Every day a post is published at 10am on the 12 Apps of Christmas course page.
+Every Monday, Wednesday and Friday starting the 20th of November, a post is published at 10am on the 12 Apps of Christmas course page.